SyncfusionExamples/How-to-customize-Xamarin.Forms-listview-group-header-template-in-MVVM/README.md

 This example demonstrates How to customize Xamarin.Forms listview group header template in MVVM.

-See [How to customize Xamarin.Forms listview group header template in MVVM]

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).